 Why is my cream cheese frosting melting?
 Either the cream cheese and butter were too warm or the frosting was over-mixed.
 Place the bowl back in the refrigerator to chill for 15 minutes, then mix for 10 seconds before frosting the cupcakes.

 Hummingbird cake is an original recipe originally published in Southern Living magazine.
 I highly suggest you try the layered cake version if you enjoyed these cupcakes!
 Banana make for a great cake ingredient.
-I love this banana sheet cake recipe from Joy, Food, Sunshine blog.
+I love this banana sheet cake recipe I recently made (it has a similar frosting).
 Crushed pineapple can also be the star ingredient in pineapple cupcakes with pineapple frosting.
 (The First Year blog)

 Hummingbird cupcakes are the perfect blend of sweet ingredients.
 The bits of banana and flavor of pineapple pair so well with the cinnamon cream cheese frosting and pecans.
 I love making these cupcakes in the spring time when the birds are chirping!